happe77/cs1.6-plugins-archive/README.md

 * Personal edits and modifications
 * Collaborative work created together with friends and other developers

-Some plugins were originally created by Happe, while others include contributions, edits, ideas, or shared work from friends and members of the old CS 1.6/HNS/KZ community, including content and code shared through AlliedModders and AMXMODX.org over the years.
-Certain files may also contain legacy code originating from older public releases that circulated within the scene over time.
+Some plugins were originally created by me, while others include contributions, edits, ideas, or shared work from friends and members of the old CS 1.6/HNS/KZ community, including content and code shared through AlliedModders and AMXMODX.org over the years.
+Certain files may also contain code originating from older public releases that circulated within the scene over time.

 ## Purpose